Bladder Cancer - Frequently Asked Questions (FAQs)

 - Will I be tested for cancer following surgery and in the future?

-- Yes.
+Yes.
 Frequency depends on the stage (how deep tumor goes and how far it spread).
-You will be followed by your surgeon, your referring urologist, or your oncologist if you need chemotherapy.
+You may be followed by us, your referring urologist, or your oncologist if you need chemotherapy or a combination of these team members

 - What is the probability of cancer reoccurrence?

-- This depends on the cancer stage.
+This depends on the cancer stage.
 Stage refers to how extensive the cancer is.
-If the cancer is confined to the bladder then the chance of recurrence is between 5-10% (CIS or just on the surface) to 15-25% (T2 pathology).
-For patients whose cancer has extended to the fat outside of the bladder (T3), the chance of recurrence is 40% or so and for those who extend to the prostate, vagina (T4), or pelvic lymph nodes (N+), or to the prostate, the chance of recurrence is 50-70% respectively (4).
-Most patients have “transitional cell carcinoma.”
-But those who are diagnosed with adenocarcinoma or squamous cell carcinoma seem to have a higher chance of recurrence as they generally have higher stages of cancer.
-Unfortunately, for patients who recur, there are not a lot of very effective options for cure.
-For this reason, it is important to not delay if it is determined you need a cystectomy as the more you delay, the more likely you will have a higher cancer stage.
+If the cancer is confined to the bladder (stage T2N0) then the chance of recurrence is around 20-30%.
+For patients whose cancer has extended to the fat outside of the bladder (T3N0), the chance of recurrence is around 50%.
+For those who extend deep into to the prostate, vagina (T4bN0-2), or pelvic lymph nodes (N+) the chance of recurrence is greater than 70%.
+Patients with pathology that is pT3 or greater will be recommended to have chemotherapy after surgery if they did not have it before.
+Most patients have “transitional cell carcinoma” type of bladder cancer.
+Those that have pure “adenocarcinoma” or “squamous cell carcinoma” bladder cancer seem to have a higher chance of recurrence

 - What are typically the most common problems experienced by family members during the patient recovery?

-- It is hard for a family member to see someone they love go through so much suffering.
-However, if they know that their support truly does help recovery, hopefully they can stay involved and try to stay positive during the experience.
-It is good for family member to realize that in most cases, patients who don’t undergo surgery for their bladder cancer tend to pass away from their cancer (with a painful, miserable passing) in 6-18 months.
-There are a few things to do in the first few weeks after surgery (mainly irrigating or removing those chunks of mucous the neo-bladder will now make).
+There are a few things to do in the first few weeks after surgery such as irrigating or removing mucous the neo-bladder or cutaneus continent diversion will now make.
 Our stomal therapist will stop by while you are in the hospital and make sure that you and your family members are aware of this process.

 - Will I need a visiting nurse during my home recovery?